FELLOWSHIP AND APPLICATION PROCESS

 Each fellow is expected to:

-- Journal clubs are held to review the relevant literatures.
-Fellows take active part in journal clubs and must present every month.
+•Journal clubs are held to review the relevant literature.
+Fellows take an active part in journal clubs and must present every month.

 Each fellow is required to participate in:

-- Procedure clinics directly supervised by attending and as they progress they will have more indepedence
+•Procedure clinics directly supervised by attending and as they progress they will have more independence